abarlow4944/ECE326/README.md

 # ECE326 Lab 1

 ## Front-End
-The code for the front-end is in a file called index.tpl, which is located in the `views` directory.
+The code for the front-end is in a file called `index.tpl`, which is located in the `views` directory.
 To run the server, run `python app.py`

 ## Back-End
 Refer to `crawler.py` for back-end starter code, `test_crawler.py` for unit tests.